REV23Docs/rev23-desktop-docs/docs/configuration/device-options.md

 **Default Scanner**: If selected, when acquiring a picture/document from a scanner, you will not be prompted for which device to use.

 **Force TWAIN 1.x Behavior:** If checked, REV23 Desktop will force TWAIN 1.x during scanning operations.
 Some devices have issues with the newer TWAIN 2.x model.
-If you encounter errors or freezing of the application while attempting to scan, check this box and restart REV23 Desktop.
+If you encounter errors or freezing of the application while attempting to scan photos and documents, check this box and restart REV23 Desktop.

 **Default Receipt Printer:** If selected, sale & invoice receipts will attempt to print to this printer.